 If you want to have friends drop in, they can take on the role of the other squad members for a total of four players in co-op.
 Rocksteady says that it's a seamless experience, meaning you can have friends join or drop out as needed and won't be forced to commit to solo or co-op during the campaign.

-Suicide Squad: Kill the Justice League will be a live service game
+Suicide Squad: Kill the Justice League is a live service game (for now)

 As Rocksteady phrases it, the studio "will continue is legacy of supporting the game after its launch" with regular content updates.
 Mentioned in the February 2022 behind the scenes dev video are new playable characters, weapons, and missions.
 Suicide Squad will also be chasing the seasonal model: it'll have battle passes, but these will apparently only contain cosmetic items.